ashh20x/hashbuzz-unified/README.md

 - Frontend: React 18 with Material-UI design system
 - Contracts: Solidity best practices with Hedera patterns

-## 📄 License

-This project is developed for hackathon submission and educational purposes.

 ---

 **HashBuzz Team** - Building the future of social media marketing on Hedera Hashgraph